Yes Scotland: Participation

-The campaign was an alliance of the governing Scottish National Party, Solidarity, the Scottish Socialist Party and the Scottish Green Party.
-The Scottish Green Party co-convener Patrick Harvie helped launch the campaign but following this had expressed some reservations.
+The campaign was an alliance of the governing SNP, Solidarity, the Scottish Socialist Party and the Scottish Green Party.
+The Green Party co-convener Patrick Harvie helped launch the campaign but following this had expressed some reservations.
 Harvie told the Green's conference in October 2012 that he felt the campaign had become fully inclusive, and the party members voted for "full participation" in the campaign.
 The organisation also collaborated with Labour for Independence, an organisation for pro-independence supporters of the Scottish Labour Party.
 In 2013, Yes Scotland covered the £245 accommodation bill for LFI's first conference.

 Other groups supporting a Yes vote include Women for Independence and Business for Scotland.

 The campaign had endorsements by several high-profile figures residing outwith Scotland, including Hollywood actor Alan Cumming, James Bond star Sir Sean Connery, and actor Brian Cox.